Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 WordPress Sphinx Search Plugin allows to use Sphinx Search Server power to enable ultra-fast and feature-rich search on WordPress-based websites.

+Visit a [tutorial](http://www.ivinco.com/software/wordpress-sphinx-search-plugin/ "page") page for the key features information.

 == Description ==

 WordPress Sphinx Search Plugin allows to use Sphinx Search Server power to enable ultra-fast and feature-rich search on WordPress-based websites.
 It is especially useful if your WordPress site becomes very large.

-Search results are more relevant and you can search in posts, pages and comments using flexible search syntax, quickly sort the results by freshness or relevance.
-This plugin comes with sidebar widgets to display the most recent searches and top and related search terms.
+Search results are more relevant and you can search in posts, pages and comments using flexible search syntax, quickly sort the results by freshness, relevance or in both modes.
+This plugin comes with sidebar widgets to display the most recent searches, top and related search terms.

 This plugin replaces WordPress’s built-in search functionality.

-Features
+Key Features

- * Use flexible search syntax (see below)
- * Sort search results by Relevance or Freshness
+ * Sort search results by Relevance, Freshness or in both modes
+ * Related searches widget is a great SEO tool for finding related search terms
+ * Top searches widget is another SEO tool which display Top search terms when no related search terms found
+ * Latest searches widget is a SEO tool which are used to display latest search terms of what are people are searing for right now
+ * Widget settings have plenty of options for controlling widget behavior and quality of widget content
- * Search in posts, pages and comments
+ * Search through posts, pages and comments content
- * Use extended search form to fine tune the results
- * Use sidebar widget for displaying Related/Top search terms
- * Use sidebar widget for displaying Latest search terms
+ * Search Management Tools is a set of tools for managing search terms
- * Use Settings to style the keyword highlighting and search results
- * Sphinx configuration Wizard (via Settings)

-Flexible search syntax

-Sphinx allows you to use the following special operators in searchbox:

-   1. Operator OR: hello | world
-   2. Operator NOT: hello -world, hello !world
-   3. Field search operator: @title hello @body worldThe following field operators are available:
-      @title – search in title of post or page
-      @body – search in body of post, page or comment
-      @category – search in blog categories
-   4. Phrase search operator: “hello world”
-   5. Proximity search operator: “hello world”~10

-Here’s an example query which uses all these operators:

-"hello world" @title "example program"~5 @body python -(php|perl)

-Read more on extended search syntax on Sphinx website: http://sphinxsearch.com/doc.html#extended-syntax
+ * Search Statistics Tool is an analytic tool which can help your to analyze search trends of your blog

 Support